LyfeOnEdge/appstore-workbench/readme.md

 ##### Windows:
 - Extract appstore-workbench.zip
 - Install [python](https://www.python.org/downloads/release/python-373/)
   - You *must* restart your pc after installing python for the first time.
   - If you do a custom installation remember to install tcl/tk, add python to the path, and include pip
 - In a command prompt navigate to the dir you extracted the app to and type ```pip install -r requirements``` to install dependencies
 - Double-click appstoreworkbench.bat

 ##### Macintosh:
 - Extract appstore-workbench.zip
-- Mac users may already have a compatible version of python installed, try double-clicking appstoreworkbench.py --If the file opens in a text reader, close the reader and right-click the file and open it with pylauncher
+- Mac users may already have a compatible version of python installed, try double-clicking appstoreworkbench.py
+  - If the file opens in a text reader, close the reader and right-click the file and open it with pylauncher
 - If this still doesn't work, install [python](https://www.python.org/downloads/release/python-373/)
 - __To run the app: double-click unofficial-appstore.py__